 Without most people knowing it, blockchains are already currently used by retailers and ecommerce merchants today.

 The most common usages of blockchains occurring include loyalty programs, supply chain management, logistics, and tracking products and service.
-Through the use of automation, these blockchains have already helped to expedite these services and save organisations money.
+Through the use of automation, these blockchains have already helped to expedite these services and save organizations money.